CSCfi/csc-user-guide/docs/apps/maestro.md

 for the exact definition.
 Using Maestro means that you accept the EULA linked to above.
 The Maestro license consists of floating licenses and tokens.
-If licenses run out, contact Atte via [contact ServiceDesk](/support/contact/)
+If licenses run out, contact Atte via [ServiceDesk](/support/contact/)

 ## Usage